CAPECRTPkerberosactive-directory

 Unconstrained

-When a user authenticates to a service configured for Unconstrained Delegation (UD), the DC includes the user’s TGT inside the TGS response.
-The service decrypts this TGS using its own NTLM password hash, extracts the TGT, and stores it in LSASS.
-With this TGT available, the service can now request additional TGS tickets on behalf of the user for any service in the domain, allowing the server to fully impersonate the user over the network.
+When a user authenticates to a service configured for Unconstrained Delegation (UD), the KDC includes the user’s TGT inside the TGS response.
+The service decrypts this TGS, extracts the TGT, and stores it in LSASS.
+With this TGT available, the service can now request additional TGSs on behalf of the user for any service in the domain, allowing the server to fully impersonate the user over the network.
+It should be noted, that a service account cannot modify itself to add this option.

-The uncostrained delegation process (image adapted from here).
+The uncostrained delegation process (image adapted from herearrow-up-right).

 Protocol